 Investors in deep tech don’t just evaluate technology—they evaluate defensibility.
-A company’s IP portfolio is often the difference between getting funded and being passed over.
+A company’s IP portfolio can be the difference between getting funded and being passed over.

 According to recent research: